Should Pounamu Be Sold? Traditions, Tikanga, and Modern Trade

 Why the Question Exists

 Pounamu is not just a beautiful stone.
-In te ao Māori (the Māori world), it is a taonga, a treasured item with spiritual and ancestral significance.
-Because of its sacred nature, some people feel uneasy about exchanging pounamu for money, believing it should remain purely a gift.
+In te ao Māori, it is a taonga with spiritual and ancestral significance.
+Because of this, some people feel uneasy about exchanging pounamu for money and believe it should always be gifted.

 The Perspective of Carver Lewis Tamihana Gardiner